t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 The binary has to be transferred to the installation system - tip: check what tools are available (ftp/tftp/curl/scp/etc) and just make it available for download.
-Other way would be modification of the installator's initrd (this would make it permanent, useful in case of creating other similar installations) - but I haven't considered it worthwhile.
+Other way would be a modification of the installator's `initrd` (this would make it permanent, useful in case of creating other similar installations) - but I haven't considered it worthwhile.

-`nbd-client` copied to the Debian installer system allows finally to setup the block device:
+`nbd-client` copied to the Debian installer system allows finally to setup the exported block device:
 ```
 nbd-client -N mydebian nbdserverhostname /dev/nbd0
 ```
 Then, such device can be partitioned, formatted and used by the installer as target.

 (In case you cannot partition it from installer - it can also be done locally on the server using a loop device with whatever program you want.
-The installer require just specifying mount points and filesystems).
+The Debian installer require just specifying mount points and filesystems).

 ### Installation of the system